danchoi/soywiki/README.markdown

 SoyWiki is good for tracking projects, contacts, ideas, and collecting research.
-SoyWiki combines the affordances of notebooks, index cards, and Post-it notes, and adds the power of automatic indexing and hyperlinks.
+SoyWiki combines the affordances of notebooks, index cards, and Post-it notes, and adds the power of hyperlinks, Vim motion commands, and automatic indexing.

 SoyWiki serves as a writing aid and makes it easy to take full advantage of a large monitor and Vim's split windows.
 You can have the research